 Support from your friends and family is another important factor in managing depression in diabetics.

-It also involved connecting with other diabetics, this might help you better understand and manage the problems when faced together with other people
+It also involved connecting with other diabetics, which might help you better understand and manage the problems when faced together with other people

 Taking care of your mental health: